enketo/enketo-core/src/widget/geo-esri/README.md

 This cumbersome solution is required because Enketo is using CommonJS modules and the Esri ArcGIS for JS library is using AMD modules.

-### Use
+## Use

 There are 2 ways you can pass an ArcGIS webmap ID to the widget.
 Both methods are per form, not per widget, so you cannot load different webmaps on multiple geopoint widgets in the same form.

-1. Instantiate the Form with a third options parameter consisting of an object with a `webMapId` property like this:
+### A. Instantiate the Form with an options parameter consisting of an object with a `webMapId` property like this:

 ```js
 var data = {